 Budget-Friendly Modern Wallpapers

-Total Wallcovering has some fabulous modern selections for super cheap.
-(I found a cool contemporary black-on-black Damask for only $14.99 a roll.)
+- Total Wallcovering has some fabulous modern selections for super cheap.
+(We found a cool contemporary black-on-black Damask for only $14.99 a roll.)
 However, just like at most major discount retailers, be prepared to scroll through a vast assortment of papers to find the few that may be your style.

 Modern wallpapers totally beyond your budget?
 Try these tips to make your walls look fabulous anyway.

 - Use a stencil instead.
 A stencil is a super-clever way to create a wallpaper effect without purchasing pricey paper.
 Stencils and paint are very affordable, and stencils can be used over and over again or even resold, maximizing their affordability.

 - Create an accent wall.
 Instead of covering an entire room in wallpaper, try creating an accent or feature wall by covering one wall.
 This may actually look better than covering the entire room in a pattern, plus it can save you some serious dough.

 - Wallpaper only the ceiling.
 Skip wallpapering the four walls and do only the fifth wall instead.
 This will result in a lot less paper needed, hence a lot less money spent.
 For some fab ceiling ideas, see our articles on ceiling design.